phly/phly-rule-validation/README.md

 > Internally, `RuleSet` calls `freeze()` on a `ResultSet` before returning it from `RuleSet::validate()`.

-You can retrieve individual `Phly\RuleValidation\Result` instances using the `getResultForKey(string $key)` method, or via property access, using the key:
+You can retrieve individual `Phly\RuleValidation\ValidationResult` instances using the `getResultForKey(string $key)` method, or via property access, using the key:

 ```php
 $result = $results->getResultForKey('flag');